uniworld-io/developer-docs/docs/getStarted.md

 - The following port should be allowed: 5525, 6636, 7749, 8864.
 For quick test, please allow all TCP ports

 *Dependency*
-- UniChain is based on Java and It needs the JDK 1.8 (from Oracle).
+- UniChain is based on Java and needs the JDK 1.8 (from Oracle).
 The following commands are the quick steps for setting up JDK on Ubuntu server
 ```
 - mkdir $HOME/lib && cd $HOME/lib
 - wget https://developers.unichain.world/archives/jdk-8u202-linux-x64.tar.gz